chrieke/mkdocs-exclude-search/README.md

 ## Config

-List the markdown files to be excluded under `exclude` using the format `filename.md`.
+- List the markdown files to be excluded under `exclude` using the format `filename.md`.
-Exclude specific heading subsections using the format `filename.md#some-heading`.
+- Exclude specific heading subsections using the format `filename.md#some-heading`.
+- Exclude all markdown files within a specific directory with `directory_name/*.md`.

 To only include a specific heading subsection of an excluded file, list the subsection under `ignore`.